Docs-Geek/api-documentation-course/docs/dev-setup.md

 ### 5. Import Files

-- In the **Import** dialog, you’ll see options to
-- Where it says, **Drop Anywhere to Import**, drag and drop the 2 Postman files downloaded earlier from your **Downloads** folder, or where you downloaded the Postman files previously.
+- In the **Import** dialog, where it says, **Drop Anywhere to Import**, drag and drop the 2 Postman files downloaded earlier from your **Downloads** folder, or where you downloaded the Postman files previously.
 - Postman should display two files for import.
-Click **Import** to import all files.
+- Click **Import** to import all files.

 ### 6. Select the Environment